usmcamp0811/dotfiles/packages/slides-immutable-infra-with-nix/immutable-infra-with-nix/slides.md

 -->

 ---
-transition: fade-out
+marp: true
+paginate: true
+layout: image-left
+image: components/cloudcraft1-1200x630.png
 ---

 # Introduction

-   - Highlighting the critical role of infrastructure in today's fast-paced digital landscape.
+- Infrastructure is critical to today's fast-paced digital landscape.

-   - The quest for efficiency and reliability: How traditional DevOps approaches are falling short.
+- Traditional DevOps approaches are falling short.

-   - Introducing Immutable Infrastructure as a transformative solution to persistent DevOps challenges.
+- Immutable Infrastructure: A Revolutionary Approach to Overcoming DevOps Challenges

 - Overview of Nix: A game-changer in achieving Immutable Infrastructure, minimizing risk, and maximizing efficiency.

 - Setting the stage for a deep dive into how Nix can redefine deployment practices for better business outcomes.

 ---
 transition: fade-out
+marp: true
+paginate: true
+layout: image-right
+image: components/servers.jpg
 ---

 # Current Problems & Pitfalls of DevOps

 - Lengthy setup and onboarding for newcomers

+--

 - Variances in environments causing unpredictable behavior

 - Collaboration hindered by discrepancies across local setups

 - Regular disruptions and backwards compatibility issues with updates

 - Challenges in achieving consistent settings across all stages of deployment

 - Security exposure due to uneven application of updates

 - Complicated recovery processes for deployment setbacks

 ---
 transition: fade-out